 2. Going Concern Concept

-According to the going concern concept business organization will continue indefinitely over the years.
-In the near future, the business will not be closed, that is, the company will continue to operate its business operations for years without any disruption.
+According to the “going concern” concept, business organizations will continue indefinitely over the years.
+In the near future, the business will not be closed.
+That is, the company will continue to operate its business operations for years without any disruption.

 - According to the going concern concept, the assets are shown in the accounts book at the lowest price between the market value of the property and the purchase price.

-- According to the going concern concept, the assets & Liabilities are shown in the financial statement divided into two categories: Non-Current and Current.
+- According to the going concern concept, the assets and liabilities are shown in the financial statement divided into two categories: non-current and current.

 3. Money Measurement Concept

-According to Money Measurement Concept, all transactions of a business organization are subjected to a common measure of transactions of different nature for the purpose of expressing money or currency, and organized transactions at different times are recorded as money.
+According to the Money Measurement Concept, all transactions of a business organization are subjected to a common measure of transactions of different natures for the purpose of expressing money or currency, and organized transactions at different times are recorded as money.

 4. Periodical Concept

-According to the periodical concept, the profit & loss and financial statements of the company are prepared.
+According to the periodical concept, the profit and loss and financial statements of the company are prepared.

-Adjusting entries are given according to periodical concept.
+Adjusting entries are given according to the periodical concept.